lucentlabz/solana-web3.js/packages/rpc-spec/README.md

 A config object with the following properties:

--   `requestTransformer<T>(request: RpcRequest<T>): RpcRequest`: An optional function that transforms the `RpcRequest` before it is sent to the JSON RPC server.
+-   `parametersTransformer<T>(params: T, methodName): unknown`: An optional function that maps between the shape of the arguments an RPC method was called with and the shape of the params expected by the JSON RPC server.
--   `responseTransformer<T>(response: RpcResponse, request: RpcRequest): RpcResponse<T>`: An optional function that transforms the `RpcResponse` before it is returned to the caller.
+-   `responseTransformer<T>(response, methodName): T`: An optional function that maps between the shape of the JSON RPC server response for a given method and the shape of the response expected by the `RpcApi`.